Vintage cross-stitch embroidery schemes and themes

 Basics of ancient embroidery in the last century beganTo study with the simplest elements.
 For example, it could be letters, numbers or simple curls, which are often present in floral ornaments.
 First of all, the masters began to embroider a cross on clothing or other necessary accessories, including jewelry, shoes and small handbags.
 Brightly embroidered handbags cross-stitch, were very popular with many women of fashion.
 Especially if the front of the bag was decorated with embroidered flowers or floral arrangements.
 Ancient cross-stitch embroidery schemes will be demonstrated in this article.

-Our grandmothers and great-grandmothers were greatNeedlewomen.
+Our grandmothers and great-grandmothers were bigneedlewomen.
 They embroidered everything from clothing to home textiles.
 The ancient schemes have survived to this day.
-We offer to see a selection of schemes with which napkins, tablecloths and towels were embroidered.
+We invite you to view a selection of patterns used to embroider napkins, tablecloths and towels.

-Over time, the trend of embroidery constantlyWas changing.
-Some drawings came into fashion, and others came out of it.
-Nowadays there are no special preferences for the craftsmen, each embroider what he wants or what he likes.
+Over time, the trend of embroidery is constantlychanged.
+Some designs came into fashion, while others went out of fashion.
+Nowadays, there are no special preferences among craftswomen; everyone embroiders what he wants or what he likes.
 But the most important thing is not to forget the past, but to preserve the heritage of our ancestors as much as possible.
-After all, it's so interesting to look at what was done in the past, and compare it with the present.
+After all, it’s so interesting to look at what they did in the past and compare it with the present.